-(1) Concentrations
+(l) Concentrations

 Although substantially all of the Company's income from operations is derived from assets employed in foreign countries, virtually all of this income is denominated in U.S. dollars.
 The Company does pay some of its expenses in various foreign currencies.
-For the years ended December 31, 2009, 2008 and 2007, \$15,013 or 38%, \$9,791 or 38% and \$12,491 or 38%, respectively, of the Company's direct container expenses were paid in 17 different foreign currencies for the year ended December 31, 2009 and 15 different foreign currencies for the years ended December 31, 2008 and 2007.
-The Company does not hedge these container expenses as there are no significant payments made in any one foreign currency and the Company's contract with the U.S. military contains a provision to protect it from fluctuations in exchange rates for payments made in foreign currencies.
+For the years ended December 31, 2010, 2009 and 2008, \$8,796 or 34%, \$15,013 or 38% and \$9,791 or 38%, respectively, of the Company's direct container expenses were paid in 18 different foreign currencies for the year ended December 31, 2010, 17 different foreign currencies for the year ended December 31, 2009 and 15 different foreign currencies for the year ended December 31, 2008.
+The Company does not hedge these container expenses as there are no significant payments made in any one foreign currency.

 The Company's customers are international shipping lines, which transport goods on international trade routes.
 Once the containers are on hire with a lessee, the Company does not track their location.
 The domicile of the lessee is not indicative of where the lessee is transporting the containers.
 The Company's business risk in its foreign concentrations lies with the creditworthiness of the lessees rather than the geographic location of the containers or the domicile of the lessees.
-Except for the major lessees noted in the table below, no other single lessees made up greater than 10% of the Company's lease rental income for the years ended December 31, 2009, 2008 and 2007.
+Except for one major lessee (Customer A) which made up 10.8%, 12.5% and 10.0% of the Company's lease rental income for the years ended December 31, 2010, 2009 and 2008, respectively, no other single lessees made up greater than 10% of the Company's lease rental income for each those years.
+One single lessee (Customer A) accounted for 13.5% of the Company's accounts receivable, net as of December 31, 2010 and two single lessees (Customer B and Customer A) accounted for 19.4% and 16.1%, respectively, of the Company's accounts receivable, net as of December 31, 2009.